graphile/worker/README.md

 ## Running

 `graphile-worker` manages its own database schema (`graphile_worker`).
-Just point graphile-worker at your database and we handle our own migratiDons:
+Just point graphile-worker at your database and we handle our own migrations:

 ```
 npx graphile-worker -c "postgres:///my_db"